 H.B.
-No. 2585 amends the Family Code in Texas to expand the circumstances under which minors can consent to medical treatment.
-Specifically, it allows minors to consent to contraception-related examinations or medical treatments, in addition to existing provisions that cover various medical, dental, and psychological treatments.
-The bill clarifies that "contraception" refers to any reversible method of preventing pregnancy approved by the United States Food and Drug Administration.
+No. 2585 amends the Family Code to expand the circumstances under which minors can consent to medical treatment.
+Specifically, it allows minors to consent to contraception-related examinations or medical treatments, excluding abortion.
+This addition is marked by the insertion of new language in Section 32.003, which now includes a provision for minors who consent to such treatments as a valid reason for medical care.
+Additionally, the bill clarifies the definition of "contraception" to mean any reversible method of preventing pregnancy that is approved by the United States Food and Drug Administration.

 Statutes affected: Introduced: Family Code 32.003 (Family Code 32)